We provide the growing fashion community with resources and technology to build scalable, sustainable and responsible brands.

 Shailah Maynard is a Cincinnati native, who is the owner/operator of concept brand Working Girls.
 She has 9 + years experience working in fashion + retail buying/management in Boston and New York.
 After relocating to Cincinnati in 2015, Shailah started Working Girls and noticed a shortage of resources for regionally-made products.
 She’s excited to be a part of bringing sewn production back to the region, and hopes Sew Valley will help decrease the very large hurdle small brands face in finding help they need with product development.

 Aubrey Krekeler grew up in Cincinnati and went on to the University of Cincinnati, where she graduated in 2017 with a BS in Fashion Design from DAAP.
 While learning about the fashion industry her passion developed in sustainable design.
 She has acted on that interest through freelance work of all sorts.
 She particularly enjoys working with small businesses that share the same passion.
 At Sew Valley, Aubrey helps source, digitize patterns, and sew.
 In her free time you can find her grabbing a drink and a bite to eat with friends or at the dog park with her pup.

-Sew Valley is supported by The Carol Ann and Ralph V. Haile, Jr./U.S. Bank Foundation.
+Sew Valley is supported by The Carol Ann and Ralph V. Haile, Jr./U.S. Bank Foundation and Main Street Ventures.